coreyAbout/UX_heuristic_jobSite/README.md

 That’s all you need for the job application and it takes seconds to complete!

 Quantitative evaluation can be done. but I do not think it is needed in this case.
-It will be very easy to tell the time spend to finished a job application through indeed is much shorter than the other one.
+For instance, it will be very easy to tell that the time spend to finished a job application through indeed is much shorter than the other one.

-#### Thank you and please leave some comments if you have any!
+#### Thank you and please leave some comments (by email) if you have any!